gssariev/overr-syncerr/README.md

 4. Wait for the subtitles to be synced

 As long as the issue message contains keywords that have been mapped to match the desired language, the contents of the message can be anything (see preview examples).

-**ALWAYS SPECIFY THE SEASON AND EPISODE FOR SERIES**

-The time varies based on your system, but in my tests 1080p media takes less than 5 min while 4K could take less than 10 min to sync subtitles to (due to the larger size).

 ## Preview